keketsos/printf/README.md

 0x11.
 C - printf team project

+we expect you to look at these concepts:
+* Group Projects
+* Pair Programming - How To
+* Flowcharts
+* Technical Writing

 Group Project:

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
-Write a function that produces output according to a format.
+*A function that produces output according to a format.

-1. Education is when you read the fine print.
+2. Education is when you read the fine print.
 Experience is what you get if you don' t
-Handle the following conversion specifiers:
+Handle the following conversion specifie
+*the unsigned int argument is converted to binary

-2. With a face like mine, I do better in print
+3. With a face like mine, I do better in print
 Handle the following custom conversion specifiers:
+* You don’t have to handle the flag characters

-3. What one has not experienced, one will never understand in print
+5. What one has not experienced, one will never understand in print
 Handle the following conversion specifiers:
+ *S : prints the string

-4. Nothing in fine print is ever good news
+7. Nothing in fine print is ever good news
 Use a local buffer of 1024 chars in order to call write as little as possible.
+*space

-5. My weakness is wearing too much leopard print
+9. My weakness is wearing too much leopard print
 Handle the following custom conversion specifier:
+* non-custom conversion specifiers.

-6. How is the world ruled and led to war?
+11. How is the world ruled and led to war?
 Diplomats lie to journalists and believe t hese lies when they see them in print
 Handle the following conversion specifier: p.

-7. The big print gives and the small print takes away
+12. The big print gives and the small print takes away
 Handle the following flag characters for non-custom conversion specifiers:

-8. Sarcasm is lost in print
+13. Sarcasm is lost in print
 Handle the following length modifiers for non-custom conversion specifiers:

 l